Mircea (ship): Since 2002

-On 4 October 1994, modernization works were carried out at the Brăila shipyard, which were completed in 2002.
-In 2004, she participated in the "Tall Ships Challenge - 2004".
+Between 4 October 1994 and 2002, modernization works were carried out at the Brăila shipyard.
+In 2004, Mircea participated in the "Tall Ships Challenge - 2004".
 In the following year, the ship received numerous invitations to participate in various events.
 Thus, she participated in the festivities of the 175th anniversary of Belgium at Zeebrugge, in the festivities of the National Day of France at Cherbourg, she participated in the "Tall Ships Race 2005", in the "SAIL Bremerhaven 2005" at Bremerhaven and at the "SAIL Amsterdam 2005" festival in the Netherlands.
 In 2007, Mircea participated in "The Tall Ships Races 2007".
-The Mircea school ship also participated in other international regattas: "Black Sea Tall Ship Race Regatta 2014" in the Black Sea, "The Tall Ships Races 2017" in the Baltic Sea, "The Liberty Tall Ship Regatta 2019" in the English Channel and North Sea.
+She also participated in other international regattas: "Black Sea Tall Ship Race Regatta 2014" in the Black Sea, "The Tall Ships Races 2017" in the Baltic Sea, "The Liberty Tall Ship Regatta 2019" in the English Channel and North Sea.

-Sovereigns, heads of state, fleet commanders, generals, admirals, politicians and personalities from the world of culture and science have boarded the ship throughout its existence.
+Throughout her career, the ship was visited by sovereigns, heads of state, fleet commanders, generals, admirals, politicians, and personalities from the world of culture and science.
 With over 80 years of service, the ship has become a true ambassador of Romania, with visitors always being impressed by the way the ship is maintained given its age.
+As of 2026, the ship has carried out 43 training marches in international waters and has crossed the Atlantic four times.

+In 2026, Mircea travelled to America to participate in Sail250, the event organized to mark the United States Semiquincentennial.
+The ship met three of her sister ships again since 1976.
+After departing New York, the four sister ships participated in the "Five Sisters Cup" on 9 July 2026, a tall ship race held between the Gorch Fock sisters that took place between New York to Provincetown, on the way to Boston.